Missions and Outreach

 To schedule an appointment: call 800-733-2767 or go to www.redcrossblood.org; sponsor code: Damascus UMC MD

 Damascus UMC supports this local community organization which provides assistance to needy persons and families in the upper portion of Montgomery County in the form of emergency food, holiday food baskets and gifts, transportation, furniture, and emergency financial assistance.
-To learn more or to volunteer, visit their website: damascushelp.org
+To learn more or to volunteer, visit their website: damascushelp.org, call 301-253-4100, or email

 Our church serves as a drop-off location for non-perishable food items.
-Drop them off anytime via the garage entrance of the Annex at 9700 New Church St. (insert photo)
+Drop them off anytime via the garage entrance of the Annex at 9700 New Church Street.

 We are a caring, faithful Christian group of friends committed to educating our community and increasing community consciousness about environmental preservation.
 We are called to lead our church and community by our actions and deeds to serve, preserve and conserve the earth's resources.
 We encourage people to discover, value and celebrate nature and its restorative benefits for our minds and spirits.
 We recognize and affirm that even the smallest step toward conservation is acceptable in God's sight.